 What should the new housing offer?

-Contribute to users receiving comprehensive services from the municipal and specialist health service
+• and contribute to users receiving comprehensive services from the municipal and specialist health services.

 The municipality outlines that there should be a staff base associated with the housing, in addition to the residents being able to receive services from ambulant teams.

-It is further pointed out that in general in society there is a desire for the greatest possible degree of normalization.
+Generally, society desires the highest degree of normalization.
 This means that as many people as possible should live in ordinary homes in ordinary neighbourhoods and have the opportunity to live independent and active lives.
-It is therefore limited to what degree the municipality should facilitate to support the residents.
+It is therefore limited to the degree to which the municipality should facilitate supporting the residents.
 Some informants state that the support may also take place through ambulant teams.

-On the one hand, they want to avoid "wrapping up" the residents and contribute to helplessness.
-On the other hand, informants warn against having unrealistic expectations to the residents.
+They want to avoid "wrapping up" the residents and contributing to their helplessness.
+On the other hand, informants warn against having unrealistic expectations of the residents.

 Resident composition is important for the residents' experience of security

-The advice from the employees to ensure safety, stability, well-being and quality of life for both employees and residents can be summarized in the following points:
+The employees' advice to ensure safety, stability, well-being, and quality of life for both employees and residents can be summarized as follows:

-Avoid putting people who go on different drugs together.
-For example, amphetamine-addicted people may be perceived as too hectic for the calmer opiate addicts.
+• avoid putting people who go on different drugs together.
+For instance, individuals addicted to amphetamines may seem too high-energy for opiate addicts who are typically more relaxed;

-Think about the age composition; if young people are put together with older drug addicts, it can lead to becoming heavy drug addicts themselves.
+• combining young people with older drug addicts can lead to the young individuals becoming heavy drug addicts themselves..

 Location

-Several employees in the specialist health service and the municipality highlight what they consider to be clear disadvantages of the location as the homes will represent easy access to drugs and cause noise for patients at Østmarka who need security.
-It is also pointed out as well-known that many of the possible residents express that they have bad experiences with Mental Health Care services and may find it stigmatizing to live next door to the Mental Health Care hospital.
+Several employees in the specialist health service and the municipality highlight what they consider to be clear disadvantages of the location, as the homes will represent easy access to drugs and cause noise for patients at Østmarka who need security.
+It is also pointed out as well-known that many of the possible residents express that they have had bad experiences with mental health care services and may find it stigmatising to live next door to the mental health care hospital.

 Homely, safe, robust

-When it comes to the size of the housing units, there are many who point out that 50 square meters appears to be too large for some residents, and that 35 square meters will be large enough for most.
-Several can be collectors, filling up the apartments with things that others would describe as rubbish.
-At the same time, there were some informants who emphasized that the apartments must be large enough to handle if a person needs help.
+When it comes to the size of the housing units, there are many who point out that 50 square metres appears to be too large for some residents and that 35 square metres will be large enough for most.
+Several people can be collectors, filling up apartments with things that others would describe as rubbish.
+At the same time, there were some informants who emphasised that the apartments must be large enough to handle a person who needs help.

 When planning service areas and any common areas, it should be clear what the needs on the service side will be, residents’ needs, and staff needed.
-The staff plan, which functions that are to be covered in these areas, whether common meals or activities or the like are planned, must be clarified before outlining the measure's physical design.
+Clarify the staff plan, which outlines the functions that are to be covered in these areas, whether common meals, activities, or the like, before outlining the measure's physical design.

-The need for common areas was also discussed.
-Some believed that there should not be many activities "on the House", and that the residents to a greater extent should use existing activities in the city.
-Others thought that activities related to the common areas of the home are important for low-threshold activities and contact between the residents and employees.
-Such meeting points around, for example, meals or hobby activities, can help to create good moments.
+Participants also discussed the need for common areas.
+Some believed that there should not be many activities "on the house" and that the residents, to a greater extent, should use existing activities in the city.
+Others thought that activities related to the common areas of the home were important for low-threshold activities and contact between the residents and employees.
+Meeting points, such as meals or hobby activities, can help to create good moments.

 Staff visual overview

 In interviews, several express that it is important that the employees have a good overview of the area and can see who is coming and going.
 Some residents need help with protection from visitors or other residents and may have difficulties setting boundaries for their own and others' behaviour.
 Other residents may feel monitored.
-The safety of both staff and users may mean that technological solutions (doors, locks, monitoring) must be used.
-These solutions must be assessed in relation to the residents' freedom and wishes.
-There can be a lot to gain from a design that can provide an overview instead of control.
+Technological solutions such as doors, locks, and monitoring may be necessary to ensure the safety of both staff and users.
+Assess these solutions, considering the residents' freedom and wishes.
+There is a lot to gain from a design that can provide an overview instead of control.

 Activities

 A consistent and clear message in the interview material is a desire for more activities related to housing solutions for the target group.
-This was emphasized by both employees, experience consultants and user representatives.
-It is pointed out that many in the target group are creative and artistic.
-Many of them have large amounts of energy they are not able to use constructively.
-The importance of getting to know the residents and what they like to do, what can be brought out of interests they may have forgotten, is extremely important.
+Employees, experience consultants, and user representatives emphasized this.
+Many individuals in the target group exhibit creativity and artistic talents.
+Many of them have a large amount of energy that they are unable to use constructively.
+Getting to know the residents, their interests, and uncovering forgotten hobbies is crucial.
 This is an unused field, the informants believe.

 Relationship building is important.
-Activities can then function as an important "interaction pretext" - you get a reason to interact with each other.
-Activities and trips create relationships between staff and residents (and between the residents) and it gives variation in the residents' everyday life - an everyday life that is otherwise largely about hunting for drugs (Hope & Anthun, 2021).
-Activities also provide good observation opportunities and the opportunity to create shared memories.
-Experiences from housing and services for the target group in Oslo (Oslo municipality, 2020) show that talking about an activity rather than talking about "you and your problems" lowers the threshold for building a relationship.
+Activities can then function as an important "interaction pretext"—you get a reason to interact with each other.
+Activities and trips create relationships between staff and residents (and between the residents), and they give variation to the residents' everyday lives—an everyday life that is otherwise largely about hunting for drugs (Hope & Anthun, 2021).
+Activities also provide good observation opportunities and the chance to create shared memories.
+According to experiences from housing and services for the target group in Oslo (Oslo municipality, 2020), talking about an activity rather than "you and your problems" lowers the threshold for building a relationship.

 4. Discussion